oracle/terraform-provider-oci/website/docs/d/database_exadb_vm_cluster.html.markdown

 * `scan_listener_port_tcp_ssl` - The Secured Communication (TCPS) protocol Single Client Access Name (SCAN) port.
 The default port is 2484.
 * `security_attributes` - Security Attributes for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 * `shape` - The shape of the Exadata VM cluster on Exascale Infrastructure resource
+* `shape_attribute` - The type of Exascale storage used for Exadata VM cluster.
+The default is SMART_STORAGE which supports Oracle Database 23ai and later
 * `ssh_public_keys` - The public key portion of one or more key pairs used for SSH access to the Exadata VM cluster on Exascale Infrastructure.
 * `state` - The current state of the Exadata VM cluster on Exascale Infrastructure.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet associated with the Exadata VM cluster on Exascale Infrastructure.